-Salarius Pharmaceuticals, Inc. ("Salarius" or the "Company"), together with its subsidiaries, Salarius Pharmaceuticals, LLC, Flex Innovation Group LLC, and TK Pharma, Inc., is a clinical-stage biotechnology company focused on developing effective treatments for cancers with high unmet medical need caused by dysregulated gene expression.
-Epigenetics refers to the regulatory system that affects gene expression and the Company's lead epigenetic enzyme technology was licensed from the University of Utah Research Foundation in 2011.
-The Company is located in Houston.
-Texas.
+Salarius Pharmaceuticals, Inc. ("Salarius" or the "Company"), together with its subsidiaries, Salarius Pharmaceuticals, LLC, Flex Innovation Group LLC, and TK Pharma, Inc., is a clinical-stage biopharmaceutical company focused on developing effective treatments for cancers with high, unmet medical need.
+Specifically, the Company is developing treatments for cancers caused by dysregulated gene expression, i.e., genes are incorrectly turned on or off.
+The field concerned with gene expression regulation is called 'epigenetics'.
+As cancers are often diseases driven by gene dysregulation, epigenetics is an area of interest for cancer treatment.
+The Company's lead epigenetic based technology was licensed from the University of Utah Research Foundation in 2011.
+The Company is located in Houston, Texas.